bobalu113/gabbo/_posts/2015-01-13-object-expansion-at-last.md

     It is holding:
     an apple
     here.bag> look apple
     A juicy apple.
-    here.bag.apple> look sticker
+There's still a sticker on it. here.bag.apple> look sticker
     "Product of USA."
     here.bag.apple.sticker> walk north
     A Red Room
-         Tis room is painted red.
+         This room is painted red.
     ---- The only obvious exit is south. here>

 ### Backtracking and Root Context